 Read our Guide to Bungy Jumping in New Zealand

 No explanation needed here - Lord of the Rings fan?
-Book a tour to Hobbiton from Rotorua.
+Book a tour of Hobbiton from Rotorua.

 3. Maori Culture

 You'll find this everywhere!
 Just talk to the locals.
 But if you are really wanting to try a 'Hangi' and watch the Haka - we suggest booking a cultural experience at Base Rotorua - there are loads to choose from.
 Here you will also find the traditional Ohinemutu Maori Village - entry is free.